medic-code/IOL-Assist/README.md

 4. Make sure you've installed the expo App on IOS or Android Phone

-5. Scan QR code from the expo server setting in step3.
+5. Scan QR code from the expo server started in step3.
 This will open the app up in your iPhone or Android Phone